- Edge Control

 It is quite useful to make a render of the topology of our project for our presentation.

-1. In Edit Mode select all the faces of our model and click on Edit > Mark Freestyle Edge.
+1. In Edit Mode select all the faces of our model and click on Edge > Mark Freestyle Edge.

 2. In Render Properties, check Freestyle and decide the thickness in pixels with Line Thickness.